 Using the conventional seed propagation method cinnamon is usually planted on a large scale.
 Healthy seedlings are planted after the monsoon rains.
 In three years’ time, the saplings will be mature trees, ready to be harvested (or peeled) for cinnamon and every six months thereafter.
 The barks are peeled after the rains as it is easier to do so.
 The wetness helps and makes it easier to peel.
 The peeled barks are set to dry in the sun.
 The drying process causes the barks to curl into quills, which are then cut and sold as cinnamon sticks.

-Cinnamon is widely used as a spice and flavouring agent for baking and cooking, and due to its versatile nature, it can be added to beverages too.
+Cinnamon, also called dalchini in India, is widely used as a spice and flavoring agent for baking and cooking, and due to its versatile nature, it can be added to beverages too.

-Cinnamon flavoured beverages are gaining in popularity due to their unique flavour.
+Cinnamon flavored beverages are gaining in popularity due to their unique flavor.

 Since ancient times cinnamon has been highly prized for its medicinal properties.
 Due to its anti-bacterial properties, cinnamon is believed to be helpful for stomach ailments, dental issues and also for cough and cold.
 It is also believed to relieve pain because of its anti-inflammatory properties.

-And if you are inclined to try out Meghalaya Cinnamon first hand, visit Zizira's spices section for cinnamon as well as other spices like chillies, pepper and the famous Lakadong Turmeric.
+And if you are inclined to try out Meghalaya Cinnamon first hand, visit Zizira's spices section dalchini wholesale price.
+Try other spices like chillies, pepper and the famous Lakadong Turmeric too.

 Comments will be approved before showing up.